We live in an extraordinary time where one of the only certainties we are offered is uncertainty.

 - Other items

 This is not a comprehensive list by any means.
-Nearly every deal is unique and will come with its own challenges.
+Nearly every deal is unique and will present its own set of challenges.

-Selling a business in California is different than in other states.
-But if you start with these questions, you’ll be sure first that you are ready to sell, and that the sale process goes smoothly.
+Selling a business in California is different from selling one in other states.
+However, if you start with these questions, you’ll be sure that you are ready to sell and that the sale process goes smoothly.
 It still takes time, and the help a business broker provides is invaluable.

 Do you have any questions?
-Are you ready to sell your California business now, or do you simply need a business valuation?
-Check out these industries we specialize in, and then contact us today!
-We want to be your business broker.
+Are you ready to sell your California business now, or do you simply need a business valuation to determine its worth?
+Explore the industries we specialize in, and then contact us today!
+We want to be your business broker in California.